 What credit score do I need to buy a house in California in 2025?

-Q3: What is the cheapest place to buy a house in California?
+What are the is the cheapest Cities to buy a house in California?

-The cheapest place to buy a house in California includes cities such as Fresno and Sacramento, which offer lower median prices and manageable mortgages compared to costly coastal areas, making them affordable entry points without sacrificing amenities or quality of life.
+Some of the cheapest cities to buy a house in California include Fresno and Sacramento, which offer lower median prices and manageable mortgages compared to costly coastal areas, making them affordable entry points without sacrificing amenities or quality of life.

-Requirements for buying a house in California include pre-approval, down payment (as low as 3%), homeowners insurance, flood insurance if required, and completion of Florida-specific inspections.
+Some of the requirements for buying a house in California include pre-approval, down payment (as low as 3%), homeowners' insurance, flood insurance if required, and completion of California-specific inspections.